 So you decide a beautifully marbled rib-eye steak with a simple, rich béarnaise sauce will do the trick.
 This meal will be all about matching texture, without too much concern for complexity.
 There is enough texture in this cut, and even a little fattiness that will stand up to those tannins and let you enjoy this youthful cab.
 Simple.

 Now fast-forward a few years and you venture into you wine cellar or wine cabinet to pull that same vintage again.
 It now possesses softer tannins which gives way to secondary flavours like dark fruit, chocolate, and plum.
 Now venture into pairing it with grilled steak served with Salsa Verde, and enjoy how the more complex flavours like fennel, anchovy and chili flakes intermingle with this more expressive wine.
 It is a different experience each time.

 Now a full decade has passed.
-You are about to open the last bottle of that 12 pack you purchased years earlier.
+You are about to open the last bottle of that 12-pack you purchased years earlier.
 You uncork that last bottle.
-The tannins have softened, and the wine is now silky, it’s nose reminiscent of tobacco and leather.
+The tannins have softened, and the wine is now silky, it’s nose is is reminiscent of tobacco and leather.
 This full, rounded, complex expression of the terroir of Alexander Valley now reclines in your glass.
-The preferred dinner companion now turns from a steak to roast duck, and you enjoy cinnamon, allspice and all its gamey flavours with the heights of a perfectly aged, Alexander Valley Cabernet Sauvignon.
+The preferred dinner companion now turns from a steak to roast duck, and you enjoy cinnamon, allspice, and all its gamey flavors with the heights of a perfectly aged, Alexander Valley Cabernet Sauvignon.
 Change is good.